jualat/CleanRLHF/README.md

 ### Unsupervised Exploration

-At the beginning of RLHF training, the models are initialized randomly and thus don't always explore states sufficiently.
-Since informative queries in the early phase of training are essential for its success, this is a major challenge.
-[Lee et al.](https://arxiv.org/abs/2106.05091) handle this issue using the environment's state entropy as an intrinsic reward in unsupervised pre-exploration that can be carried out before the actual RLHF training begins.
+At the beginning of a RLHF run, the models are initialized randomly and thus might not explore states sufficiently.
+Since informative queries are essential for the training's success, this is a major challenge.
+[Lee et al.](https://arxiv.org/abs/2106.05091) handle this issue using the environment's state entropy as an intrinsic reward in unsupervised pre-exploration.

 Unsupervised pre-training is enabled by default and can be disabled with the `--no-unsupervised-exploration` flag.

-It suffices to do pre-exploration only once per environment on your machine; see [Model Saving/Loading](#model-savingloading).
+It suffices to do pre-exploration only once per environment on your machine, for details see [Model Saving/Loading](#model-savingloading).

 ### Trajectory Sampling

-Every trajectory that the agent produces during the training is saved in the replay buffer.
-Sampling random pairs of such trajectories when consulting the human expert is inefficient.
+Every trajectory, that the agent produces during the training, is saved in the replay buffer.
+Sampling random pairs of such trajectories for consultation of the human expert is inefficient.
 [Lee et al.](https://arxiv.org/abs/2106.05091) propose two methods for more profitable trajectory sampling.
-Note that the methods utilize ensemble reward models, a technique which we employ for increased training stability:
+Note that the methods utilize ensemble reward models, a technique for improving training stability.

-* **Disagree**: We use an ensemble of three reward models to stabilize the training.
-If, given a pair of trajectories, the models are not sure which one to prefer (i.e. the standard deviation of the preferences given by the members of the ensemble is high), then it is efficient to ask the human expert.
+* **Disagree**: If, given a pair of trajectories, the models are not sure which one to prefer (i.e. the standard deviation of the preferences given by the members of the ensemble is high), then it is efficient to ask the human expert.
-* **Entropy**: If a pair of trajectories is near the decision boundary, that is, the entropy of the preferences given by the members of the ensemble is high, then we prefer to consult the human teacher for this pair.
+* **Entropy**: If a pair of trajectories is near the decision boundary (i.e. the entropy of the preferences given by the members of the ensemble is high), then we prefer to consult the human teacher for this pair.

 By default, disagreement sampling is used.
-It can be set using the `--preference-sampling` flag; values must be 'uniform', 'disagree', or 'entropy'.
+It can be set using the `--preference-sampling` flag; must be 'uniform', 'disagree', or 'entropy'.

 ### Trajectory Scheduling